Reach Scale Hydrology

 Home >> Data Records >> 1-km 1-hourly CONUS Forcing on NWM Grid

-Surface meteorological forcing downscaled from NLDAS-2 and StageIV over the continental United States
+Surface meteorological forcing downscaled from NLDAS-2/HRRR, StageIV, and PRISM, over the continental United States

 1-km 1-hourly CONUS Meteorological Forcing on NWM Grid